qq1113009723/listmail-doc/docs/docs/content/en/roles-and-permissions.md

-listmail supports (>= v4.0.0) creating systems users with granular permissions to various features, including list-specific permissions.
+stmails supports (>= v4.0.0) creating systems users with granular permissions to various features, including list-specific permissions.
 Users can login with a username and password, or via an OIDC (OpenID Connect) handshake if an auth provider is connected.
 Various permissions can be grouped into "user roles", which can be assigned to users.
 List-specific permissions can be grouped into "list roles".

 ## User roles